cudanlab/cudanlab.github.io/content/conference.md

 Please see the following PDF for booking details: [CUDAN2023-Hotels.pdf](/CUDAN2023-Hotels.pdf)

 **VISA support letters** are provided to accepted authors upon request (please use the conference registration form above).

+Publishers that want to participate in the **meet the publishers session** and an **exhibition booths**, as well as other relevant stakeholders, who are interested in participating, areencouraged to contact us via email to <cudan@tlu.ee>.

 Further information regarding the optional and separately organized **networking dinner** will be sent out to registered participants in the coming weeks.

-## Call for Abstracts
+## Call for Abstracts (closed)

 We invited authors to submit a **single-page abstract pdf** including a (mandatory) descriptive figure and caption by the **24th of July 2023** via our [OpenReview](https://openreview.net/group?id=CUDAN.tlu.ee/2023/Conference) submission system.
 We accepted a total of 49 long contributed talks and 27 combined lightning talks & posters, by a total of 157 accepted co-authors.
 We strive for an in-person event to maximize community interaction, yet we will offer a limited amount of remote presentation slots.
 Review was single-blind and performed by a college of 65 Programme Committee members (as listed below).